KBVE/kbve.com/src/pages/project/roguejester/_core/roguejester_journal.md

 - [x] ~Map out the ideas~
 - [ ] Update SkyBox
 - [ ] h0lybyte: Integrate the React with Unity
-- [ ] Player Level Up System(max level TBD)
+- [x] Player Level Up System(max level TBD)
-- [ ] HP Getting Upgraded on Level
+- [x] HP Getting Upgraded on Level
-- [ ] Added Currency inside game(killed enemies drop currency)
+- [x] Added Currency inside game(killed enemies drop currency)
-- [ ] Currency is saved trought out scene
+- [x] Currency is saved trought out scene
 - [ ] Added + 2 more levels(total levels 4)
-- [ ] User Interface all the values are displayed on the screen or in the menu
+- [x] User Interface all the values are displayed on the screen or in the menu
 - [ ] Main Menu (Modern Menu Designed)much more fun to interact with!
 - [ ] Enemy Ai Improved
 - [ ] Upgrade System
 - [ ] Boss Fight
+- [ ] When player drops down he doesent die.
+Game needs to reset.
+- [ ] Mobile Controls movement adopted for android
+- [ ] Re-design Menu(so responsive for more platforms)
+- [ ] Move Gameplay Actions into Button for android usage
+- [ ] Displaying Stats in the game panel (TBD)
+- [ ] Inventory System
+- [ ] When player dies he loses items that he bring with him
+- [ ] Main Menu Inventory(player select what items to bring for the next level)
+- [ ] Inventory data values stored in JSON
+- [ ] New vfx for weapons

 ## Boundary